-Where appropriate providers will also be expected to meet the agreed outcomes arising from those identified in a young person's Education Health and Care plan or Care plan.
+Where appropriate, providers will also be expected to meet the agreed outcomes arising from those identified in a young person's Education Health and Care plan or Care and Support Plan.

-In addition, to ensure that providers do not restrict or market their service to a core group of established service users only, monitoring may also require evidence of new families making use of the service and the methods used by the provider to publicise available opportunities.
+In addition, to ensure that providers do not restrict or market their service to a core group of established service users only, monitoring will also require evidence of new families making use of the service and the methods used by the provider to publicise available opportunities.